Bhautik204/Plant-Ecommerce-Platform/README.md

 ## 🚀 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing.
+You can choose between a traditional local server setup or a Dockerized environment.

 ### Prerequisites

+**For Local Server Setup (XAMPP/WAMP/MAMP):**
 - A local server (e.g., **XAMPP**, **WAMP**, or **MAMP**) with PHP and MySQL installed.
+- Git (optional, for version control).

+**For Docker Setup:**
+- Docker Desktop (includes Docker Engine and Docker Compose) installed and running on your system.
 - Git (optional, for version control).

 ### Installation